Bahmni/bahmni-apps-frontend/docs/setup-guide.md

 docker ps
 ```

-Wait for all services to start up completely before proceeding with the development setup.
+Wait for all services to start up completely.
+Open your browser and navigate to the Bahmni EMR URL and open any Active patient (typically start from <http://localhost/bahmni/home>).
+After login, register a patient and start a visit.
+Now navigate to the clinical module, and go to New - Active queue.
+You will see the new dashboard being rendered.

 ## Development Setup Options